DIGI2-FEUP/dinasore/README.md

 ![logo](resources/images/logo.png)

-Dynamic INtelligent Architecture for Software and mOdular REconfiguration (DINASORE) is a platform...
+Dynamic INtelligent Architecture for Software and mOdular REconfiguration (DINASORE) is an distributed platform that runs at the fog computing level, enabling the pre-processing of data using algorithms, that are encapsulated inside function blocks.

 ## Architecture

 ![distribution](resources/images/iec61499Disitribution.png)

-* Communication with 4DIAC-IDE using tcp/ip with xml structured files.
+## Features

+- [x] Communication between the DINASORE and the 4DIAC-IDE
+- [x] Encapsulation of a function block inside the DINASORE
+- [x] Execution of multiple function blocks inside the DINASORE
+- [x] Distributed execution of a configuration (with multiple function blocks) on multiple machines across the network

 ## Usage

+In this section we gonna show how you develop a new function block and after that how you develop a new configuration integrating all the functions blocks using the 4DIAC-IDE.

 ### Function Blocks Development

-In this section, we gone show how the process to develop a new function block that is compatible with the 4DIAC-IDE and the DINASORE node.
+Here we gonna show how the process to develop a new function block that is compatible with the 4DIAC-IDE and the DINASORE.

 To develop a new function block first we need define the interface attributes that the function block uses.
 That interface is composed by events and variables, both of them can be inputs or outputs.
 The difference between an event and a variable is that the event triggers the execution of a certain functionality.

 The following code show the definition in xml of a function block with 2 input events, 2 output events, 2 input variables and 2 output variables.
-This kind of file is a .fbt file with represents the function block terminology.
+This kind of file is a .fbt file witch represents the function block terminology.

 ```xml
 <?xml version="1.0" encoding="UTF-8" standalone="no"?>